 Summer is the most popular season for camping.
 Not only is the weather lovely, but children are out of school and it is vacation season.

 But camping fun does not have to be limited to summer only.
-In fact, even summer can be rough going if you are unprepared for the weather or even the hoards of people.
+In fact, even summer can be rough going if you are unprepared for the weather or the hoards of people crowd out the good spots.
 But do not fear.
 There is a way to have fun camping all year round.
 As an added bonus, most campgrounds are quieter and easier to book in the off-season.

-Soon Autumn will come round again and it is a lovely time of year.
+Soon autumn will come around again, and it is a lovely time of year.
 With the cooling temperatures, the changing colors of nature, and crisp air, being outside in autumn is refreshing after the heat of summer has passed.

 While you may think that it is too cold to go camping when the temperature changes, you should think again.
 All you need is good preparation to have a good time.

-First, you need to see what campsites are available in the fall and many that are open will have reduced fees outside of the summer months.
+First, you need to see what campsites are available in the fall.
+Many that are open will have reduced fees outside of the summer months.

 Regardless of the daytime temperature, you are likely to be colder at night.
 Bringing layers of clothing, including thermal underwear, hats, gloves, waterproof jacket, and waterproof boots will help keep you warm, dry, and comfortable.